 Create share snapshots

 Can I create share snapshot of individual files?

-Share snapshots are created at file share level.
-You can restore individual files from the file share snapshot but you cannot create file-level share snapshots.
-However, if you have taken a share level share snapshot and you want to list share snapshots where a particular file has changed, you can do so from "Previous Versions" experience on a Windows mounted share.
-Please let us know if you have need of a file snapshot feature on Azure Files UserVoice.
+Share snapshots are created at the file share level.
+You can restore individual files from the file share snapshot, but you cannot create file-level share snapshots.
+However, if you have taken a share-level share snapshot and you want to list share snapshots where a specific file has changed, you can do this under Previous Versions on a Windows-mounted share.

 Manage share snapshots